Quantum error correction via multi-particle discrete-time quantum walk: Abstract

 \section{Abstract}

 We propose a scheme of quantum error correction that employs a multi-particle quantum walk defined on nested squares, each hosting a single particle.
-In this model, each particle moves within its own distinct square through iterations of three discrete-time steps.
-First, a particle updates its two-level internal {\it coin} state.
-Next, it either moves to an adjacent vertex or stays put, depending on the outcome.
-Finally, it interacts with another particle if these particles arrive at the nearest-neighbor vertices of the two adjacent squares, acquiring a phase factor of $-1$.
+In this model, each particle moves within its own distinct square through iterations of three discrete-time operations: (i) $\mathcal{C}$: each particle updates its two-level internal {\it coin} state, (ii) $\mathcal{S}$: it either shifts to an adjacent vertex or stays put, depending on the coin state, (iii) $\mathcal{N}$: it interacts with another particle if these particles arrive at the nearest-neighbor vertices of the two adjacent squares, acquiring a phase factor of $-1$.
 Because a single particle represents a three-qubit state through its position and coin state, Shor's nine-qubit code is implemented using only three particles, with two additional particles for syndrome measurement.
-Furthermore, by exploiting gauge symmetry, our scheme achieves redundant encoding, error correction, and arbitrary operations on the encoded information using only nearest-neighbor interactions.
+Notably, our proposal would lead to ultrafast and resource-efficient quantum error correction by taking the continuous limit of the discrete-time iterations of $\mathcal{C}\rightarrow\mathcal{S}\rightarrow\mathcal{N}\rightarrow\mathcal{C}\rightarrow\cdots$.
+Note that the scheme is also resilient against a unified correctable noise model presented in the companion paper~(arXiv:2604.25747).

-{\it Introduction---} The discrete-time quantum walk, a quantum counterpart to the classical random walk, is a mathematical model of a particle that evolves in discrete-time steps via two unitary operators, coin-flipping and position-shifting~\cite{aharonov1993quantum, kempe2003quantum}.
-In each step, the coin-flipping operator changes the {\it coin} state of the particle, which is spanned by $|0\rangle_\co$ and $|1\rangle_\co\in \mathbb{C}^2$.
-The subsequent position-shifting operator moves the particle to another position based on the outcome of the coin-flipping.
+{\it Introduction---}The discrete-time quantum walk, a quantum counterpart to the classical random walk, is a mathematical model of a particle that evolves in discrete-time steps via two unitary operators, coin-flipping and position-shifting~\cite{aharonov1993quantum, kempe2003quantum}.
+In each step, the coin-flipping operator ($\mathcal{C}$) changes the {\it coin} state of the particle, which is spanned by $|0\rangle_\co$ and $|1\rangle_\co\in \mathbb{C}^2$.
+The subsequent position-shifting operator ($\mathcal{S}$) moves the particle to another position based on the outcome of the coin-flipping.
 Since the coin state may form a quantum superposition of both $|0\rangle_\co$ and $|1\rangle_\co$, the particle simultaneously moves in different directions and becomes widely distributed across space as a quantum superposition.

 Thanks to its unique quantum spatial distribution, the discrete-time quantum walk plays a crucial role in several quantum algorithms.
 Representative examples are quantum walk-based search algorithms in computational space, structured as hypercubes~\cite{shenvi2003quantum, potovcek2009optimized, hein2009quantum}, multi-dimensional lattices~\cite{ambainis2004coins, portugal2013quantum}, bipartite graphs~\cite{szegedy2004quantum, rhodes2019quantum, peng2024deterministic}, or more complicated graphs~\cite{berry2010quantum, bezerra2021quantum, mukai2020discrete}.
 They provide a quadratic speed-up over classical counterparts when searching for the target data in the computational space.